-Inner longings will never satisfy what we hope dreams will bring when they are apart from God.
+Inner longings will never satisfy what dreams will bring when they are apart from God.
 The worst condition is finding ourselves wading in a pool of regrets when the sun begins to set on our life.

 There are signs God plants on the side of life’s road.
 One particularly large sign reads, “Check your ego!”
 Left unattended, our egos can be like a bad bruise.
 The slightest touch can bring great pain.
 As our body gives physical signals that something is wrong, our egos can do the same thing.
 Sometimes we play the comparison game where the grass of success and riches looks better on the other side.
 Ouch!
 Sometimes we remove God from his throne when we complain to him about difficult outcomes or circumstances that affect ourselves, our family, our work, or at church.
 Ouch!
 It’s painful when God removes us from His throne to let us know that He is God and we are not.

 “Lord, we come before you today to open our eyes to the signs that are planted along the side of our road.
 Allow us to be aware of your signals to change, to make a u-turn, to do whatever it takes so we can be your witness, your light, your messenger.
 Amen.”

 Being is far more important than doing in our walk with Christ.
 Being effective and productive for Christ relies on who and what we are in Christ.
 Sometimes, it feels that we are doing nothing worthwhile.
 And honestly, we wrestle more often than we care to admit in gauging our weakness and the value of our walk, our witness, and our light.
 But what’s more important?
 The opinion we have in ourselves?
 The opinions we gather from others?
 Or, the opinion of Christ?

 Those who are in Christ are being worthwhile.
 We are far more effective being in Christ than whatever we are doing for Christ.